inverno-io/inverno-mods/doc/reference-guide.md

 #### Media type converter

-A `MediaTypeConverter` is a particular kind of object converter which supports a specific format specified as a [media type](https://en.wikipedia.org/wiki/Media_type) and converts object from/to raw data in the supported format.
+A `MediaTypeConverter` is a particular kind of object converter which supports a specific format specified as a [media type][media-type] and converts object from/to raw data in the supported format.
 A typical example would be a JSON media type converter used to decode/encode raw JSON data.

 > The *web* module relies on such converters to respectively decode end encode HTTP request and HTTP response payloads based on the content type specified in the message headers.